 EQAO Grade 6 - Everything You Need To Know As A Parent

-EZ-Teach has created this article to help answer some of your most common questions.
+While many parents are familiar with EQAO Grade 6 testing if their son or daughter tested in Grade 3, EZ-Teach has created this article to help answer some of the most common questions about how to prepare kids for EQAO and how to help them relieve test anxiety.
 Click on the links below to get answers to specific questions or keep reading and scroll your way through the following 12 questions, answers and tips.

 Help your child navigate the EQAO Grade 6 Test with help from EZ-Teach!